rust-br/rust-book-pt-br/second-edition/src/ch05-02-example-structs.md

 continuar a usar o `rect1`, que é a razão para usar o `&` na assinatura da função e onde chamamos a função.

-The `area` function accesses the `length` and `width` fields of the `Rectangle` instance.
-Our function signature for `area` now indicates exactly what we mean: calculate the area of a `Rectangle` using its `length` and `width` fields.
-This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the tupla index values of `0` and `1`—a win for clarity.

 A função `área` acessa os campos `comprimento` e `largura` da instância `Rectangle`.
 Nossa função assinatura para `área` agora indica exatamente o que queremos dizer: calcular a área de um `Rectangle` usando os campos `lenght`